raspberrypilearning/minecraft-selfies/worksheet.md

 The first stage is fairly simple.
 You're just going to use the PiCamera to take a selfie.

-1. Below your module imports you can set up the `camera` object and set it's resolution
+1. Below your module imports you can set up the `camera` object and set it's resolution with the following two lines:

 	``` python
 	camera = PiCamera()